API¶

 - Args:

-- rf (float): Risk-free rate used in various calculation.
+- rf (float, Series): Risk-free rate used in various calculation.
 Should be

 - Attributes: